abid-mujtaba/CurryPipe/README.md

 ### Proposed approach

-In the functional programming paradigm this sequence of tranformations is often referred to as a transformation pipeline [[1][transformation-pipelines]].
+In the functional programming paradigm this sequence of transformations is often referred to as a transformation pipeline [[1][transformation-pipelines]].

-In Unix the successive tranformation of output via a chain of utilities is carried out via the pipe (`|`) character.
+In Unix the successive transformation of output via a chain of utilities is carried out via the pipe (`|`) character.

 The proposal is to allow Python to do the same: